Asian shares mixed on US partial shutdown, Wall Street slump | New Country 923

-SINGAPORE (AP) — Asian stocks were mostly lower with light trading on Monday as a Wall Street slump and a partial U.S. government shutdown stemmed holiday cheer.
+SINGAPORE (AP) — Asian stocks are mixed with light trading on Monday as a Wall Street slump and a partial U.S. government shutdown stemmed holiday cheer.

 WALL STREET: The U.S. market ended its worst week in more than seven years on Friday, with major indexes plunging 7 percent.
 They’ve given up more than 12 percent in December.
 Sentiment was dampened by a range of factors, including expectations for slower U.S. growth and the country’s long-running trade dispute with China.
 The S&P 500 index slipped 2.1 percent to 2,416.62 and the Dow Jones Industrial Average was down 1.8 percent at 22,445.37.
 The Nasdaq composite tumbled 3 percent to 6,332.99.
 The Russell 2000 index of smaller-company stocks lost 2.6 percent to 1,292.09.
 All of the major indexes are 16 to 26 percent lower from their highs this summer and fall.